dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 clients.

-Of course, if you are implementing a mechanism for idempotent requests for your APIs, the expiration time should be set to your liking, because the rata should have a retention period that makes sense for the problem you are solving/facing.
+Of course, if you are implementing a mechanism for idempotent requests for your APIs, the expiration time should be set to your liking, because the data should have a retention period that makes sense for the problem you are solving/facing.

 Nevertheless, although our final solution is not very far from our previous